jimratliff/GenoMac-bootstrap/README.md

 #### Enable 1Password SSH Agent
 Again in the 1Password app:
 - 1Password » Settings » Developer:
+  - Click on "Setup SSH Agent"
     - SSH Agent
       - ✅ Use the SSH Agent
     - Advanced
       - Remember key approval: **until 1Password quits**

 ## Deploy dotfiles for (a) 1Password SSH agent and (b) SSH client
 In Terminal, still in `~/bootstrap`: